What Brexit Means for Masters Degrees, PhDs and Other Students

 - Pay the same domestic Masters fees and PhD fees as a UK student

 - Have access to student finance, including Masters loans and PhD loans

-If you arrive in the UK after 31 December 2020 and / or have not applied to the EU Settlement Scheme before 30 June 2021 you will:
+If you arrived in the UK after 31 December 2020 and did not apply to the EU Settlement Scheme before 30 June 2021 you will:

 - Pay higher international fees for your Masters or PhD